Golf Carts and Road Safety / Golf Course Safety

 - Maintain adequate distance between golf cart and pedestrian.

-- All occupants in the golf cart shall keep hands, arms, legs and feet within the confines of the golf cart at all times when the cart is in motion.
+- All occupants of the golf cart shall keep hands, arms, legs and feet within the confines of the golf cart at all times when the cart is in motion.

 - Carts driven at night must be equipped with functional headlights and tail lights.